pdee/pdee/doc/commands-python-mode.rst

 ------------------------
 Bounds of consecutive multitude of statements around point.

-Indented same level, which don't open blocks.
+Indented same level, which don’t open blocks.

 py-backward-statements
 ----------------------
-Got to the beginning of statements in current level which don't open blocks.
+Got to the beginning of statements in current level which don’t open blocks.

 py-forward-statements
 ---------------------
-Got to the end of statements in current level which don't open blocks.
+Got to the end of statements in current level which don’t open blocks.

 py-statements
 -------------
-Copy and mark simple statements in current level which don't open blocks.
+Copy and mark simple statements in current level which don’t open blocks.

 More general than py-declarations, which would stop at keywords like a print-statement.